WHERE BIRDS OF A FEATHER FLOCK TOGETHER

 Clinic/Incubation Rotations

-Dr. Boon graduated from Tulane University in New Orleans with a BS in Biology and a minor in Studio Art.
+Diana Boon, DVM, graduated from Tulane University in New Orleans with a BS in Biology and a minor in Studio Art.
 Before attending NC State University College of Veterinary Medicine, she took a School for Field Studies Wildlife Biology and Management course in Kenya and worked as a wildlife technician on several field projects around the country.
 Her focus in veterinary medicine was zoo & wildlife, and she spent her first summer working with the Florida Panther Project near the Everglades.
 Dr. Boon accumulated a broad knowledge of species and programs through multiple roles with zoos (staff veterinarian, contract & relief veterinarian, consultant) and their associated wildlife conservation programs.
 She’s fascinated with birds and what they represent, though she may have a few other species she considers favorites.
 Diana joined the ICF team in September 2023 as the Director of Conservation Medicine.

 Kaycee Daentl, DVM